 Leave the comment on my Instagram and youtube for any feedback or questions♡

-This is taro yum, which you can buy at any regular supermarket in japan.↓
+This is taro yam, which you can buy at any regular supermarket in Japan.↓

 <Yield> 3 servings

-- If you are going to use potato, cut them thinner than asparagus and soak them into the water and drain before you stir fry them.
-Also stir fry them for additional 2 mins before you add other vegetables to the pan, so that it will cook evenly.
+- If you are going to use potatoes, cut them thinner than the asparagus.
+Also soak them in water and drain them first before you stir fry them.
+Also stir fry them for an additional 2 minutes before you add in the other vegetables, so that they will cook evenly.

-- Mayonnaise gets easily burn just like cooking with butter, so give a close eye on it and control the heat.
+- Mayonnaise burns easily similar to cooking with butter, so keep a close eye on it and control the heat.

--Japanese yum can be eaten as raw, so you don’t need to cook it for long as you want to retain the crunchy texture.
+-Japanese yam can be eaten raw, so you don’t need to cook it for long.
+You want to retain the crunchy texture.

-Store them in a airtight container for 3 days in a fridge.
+Store them in an airtight container for 3 days in the fridge.